Rayyze/CDAW/BackEnd/tp2/doc/README.md

 -   **Method:** `DELETE`
 -   **Description:** Deletes a user by their ID.
 -   **Response:**
-    -   `204 No Content`: User deleted successfully.
+    -   `200 OK`: User deleted successfully.
     -   `404 Not Found`: User not found.
     -   `500 Internal Server Error`: An error occurred on the server.
 - **Example:**